mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Incoming missileIncoming missile
 - Attempted boardingAttempted boarding

-The ship’s Initiative determines how many times it may react in a round.
+The ship's Initiative determines how many times it may react in a round.

 InitiativeInitiative ReactionsReactions